 Be safe: Keep your personal information private and never ask other Jammers for theirs.

 - Keep personal stuff secret.
-Never post your full name, home address, phone number, email address, where you go to school, links to your other social media accounts, or any other identifying info online.
+Never post your full name, birth date, home address, phone number, email address, where you go to school, links to your other social media accounts, gamer tags, or any other identifying info online.

 - Respect others’ privacy.
 Everybody has unique preferences about their online safety.
 Avoid asking other Jammers for their personal info and always get someone’s permission before posting their face, name, or any other identifying info online.